-Raised in the town of Deal in Kent, Bell and her twin sister May were spotted by a scout from the renowned Elite Paris agency in 2012, while on holidaying at the age of 15.
-Aged 16, the twins kicked off their modelling careers at i-D magazine before taking a long hiatus to focus on their schooling.
+Raised in the town of Deal in Kent, Bell and her twin sister May were spotted by a scout from the renowned Elite Paris agency in 2012, while on holiday at the age of 15.
+Aged 16, the twins kicked off their modelling careers at i-D magazine before taking a long hiatus to focus on school.

-A highstreet favourite, Zara, Urban Outfitters and Topshop have all enlisted the doe-eyed darlings for their campaigns.
-Bell’s delicate features have become a hit among indie magazines.
-Since her debut appearance in Dazed magazine for their 2015 Autumn issue, Bell has graced the pages of Out of Order, System, Self Service, LOVE and Garage magazines.
+High-street favourites Zara, Urban Outfitters and Topshop have all enlisted the doe-eyed women to front their campaigns.
+Since her debut appearance in Dazed magazine for their 2015 Autumn issue, Bell has graced the pages of other indie publications including Out of Order, System, Self Service, LOVE and Garage.

-Before being photographed by David Sims for the Alexander McQueen campaign that would elevate her modelling career to new heights, the model shaved her head and donated her blonde tresses to the Princess Trust Charity, an organisation supplying children undergoing chemotherapy with wigs.
+Before being photographed by David Sims for the Alexander McQueen campaign that would elevate her modelling career, the model shaved her head and donated her blonde tresses to the Princess Trust Charity, an organisation supplying children undergoing chemotherapy with wigs.